Mattjones444/off-the-beaten-track/readme.md

 - **User Authentication and Profile Creation**

-    - Users can create accounts and profiles to store their order details and preferences, providing a personalized shopping experience.
+    - Users can create accounts and profiles to store their order details and preferences, providing a personalised shopping experience.
 This provides value as it enables users to manage their orders and preferences conveniently and securely, fostering loyalty and repeat purchases.

 ![screenshot](/media/readme/authentication.png)